Detection of the Mass-Dependent Dual-Type Transition of Galaxy Spins in IllustrisTNG Simulations: Summary and Conclusion

 \acknowledgments

+The IllustrisTNG simulations were undertaken with compute time awarded by the Gauss Centre for Supercomputing (GCS) under GCS Large-Scale Projects GCS-ILLU and GCS-DWAR on the GCS share of the supercomputer Hazel Hen at the High Performance Computing Center Stuttgart (HLRS), as well as on the machines of the Max Planck Computing and Data Facility (MPCDF) in Garching, Germany.

+We are very grateful to an anonymous referee whose scrupulous review and constructive criticisms helped us significantly improve the original manuscript.
 JL thank K.Kraljic for useful comments.
 JL and SR acknowledges the support by Basic Science Research Program through the National Research Foundation (NRF) of Korea funded by the Ministry of Education (No.2019R1A2C1083855).
 S.-J.Y. and J.-S. M. acknowledge support from the Mid-career Researcher Program (No. 2019R1A2C3006242) through the NRF of Korea.